mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 #vmcAuthHost = authHost
 ```

+If the `LoadBalancer` section or at least one `LoadBalancerClass` section is
+given, the load balancer support of the vSphere cloud controller manager is
+enabled, otherwise it is disabled.

 Only one of `ipPoolId` or `ipPoolName` may be given.
 If the `lbServiceId` is given the controller is running in the *unmanaged*
 mode.
 Otherwise the `tier1GatewayPath` must be given.
 If both
-are given the configuration of the load balancer services is validated.
+are given the configuration of the load balancer services is invalid.

 The `tcpAppProfileName` and `udpAppProfileName` are used on creating
 virtual servers.